Five-Year-Old Seriously Injured in Red Light Accident

 The names of the victims in the car crash have not been released.
 Police are also investigating the accident to determine if the driver of the red truck will be cited.

-If you or someone you love has been hurt in a Phoenix car accident, contact the experienced lawyers at Phillips Law Group for a free case review.
+If you or someone you love has been hurt in a Phoenix car accident, contact an experienced injury lawyer at Phillips Law Group for a free case review.

 Red Light Accidents